kraziniSh/KP2chan/README.md

 ### **DO NOT RUN THE PLGX BUILD SCRIPT (.\Build-Plgx.ps1).
 THERE IS A CRITICAL BUG.**

-It will endlessly copy files from your partition root and place them in the solution directory.
+It will endlessly move files from your partition root to the solution directory.

 ## Build